Afghan family torn apart reunites in Rochester after ‘heartbreaking’ journey

-ROCHESTER, NY (WROC) An Afghan family torn apart by regime change and conflict, is now whole again– reunited Wednesday at the Frederick Douglass Greater Rochester International Airport.
+ROCHESTER, N.Y.
+(WROC) — An Afghan family torn apart by regime change and conflict, is now whole again after being reunited Wednesday at the Frederick Douglass Greater Rochester International Airport.

-Ellen Smith with the organization ‘Keeping Our Promise’ helped to facilitate the emotional reunion.
+Ellen Smith is the Executive Director of the organization ‘Keeping Our Promise’.
+They helped to facilitate the emotional reunion.
 “It’s been an incredibly heartbreaking and long journey for them.
 (In) Afghanistan, they were at the airport when the suicide bombing hit,” she says.

 That was back in August.
 13 US service members and 170 Afghans were killed when an ISIS-K member detonated a bomb.
 Walid had to watch on TV stateside and wonder about the safety of his wife and family.
 He said Wednesday words can’t describe his joy, his wife now in his arms.